-John’s voice was heard in the wilderness, he called the people back into the wilderness for a renewal, to their very beginning.
-John the Baptist did not preach in any synagogue, he did not put on the regalia of a Rabi but wore a garment of camel-hair with a leather belt round his waist and preached in the wilderness.
+John’s voice was heard in the wilderness; he called the people back into the wilderness for renewal, to their very beginning.
+John the Baptist did not preach in any synagogue; he did not put on a Rabi regalia but wore a garment of camel-hair with a leather belt around his waist and preached in the wilderness.
 The wilderness or the desert was the place the people of Israel were trained to love and obey God, it was in the wilderness they first encountered the power and presence of God in a way they had never seen it, and it was in the wilderness they went into a convent with God.
 They broke that convent after God had re-settled them in the Promised Land, so John the Baptist today in our gospel reading calls the people back to the wilderness to renew their convent with God, to go back to the desert and retrace their steps to see where they slipped away from God.
-That is exactly what St. Peter tells us in our second reading this morning, not to be deceived that there is time; he says, There is one thing, my friends, that you must never forget: that with the Lord, ‘a day’ can mean a thousand years, and a thousand years is like a day.
+That is exactly what St. Peter tells us in our second reading this morning, not to be deceived that there is time; he says, There is one thing, my friends, that you must never forget: that with the Lord, a day’ can mean a thousand years, and a thousand years are like a day.

-The season of advent is for us Christians, the new Israel, to go back and retrace our steps.
-You and I were not trained in the desert, so there is no need going into the wilderness but to that baptismal fount where we first encountered Jesus and renounced the devil.
-Just as John the Baptist called the people back into the desert to prepare for the coming of the Messiah, so also the Church calls all her children this season to a sober reflection and repentance in preparation for the commemoration of the birth of Christ.
-The advent season is an opportunity for us once again to be renewed in Christ Jesus, to renew our baptismal promises because in so many ways we have contaminated our baptismal consecration, hence the need to go back to the baptismal fount to be renewed in preparation for the celebration of Christmas and the second coming of Jesus Christ.
+The advent season is for us, the new Israel, to go back to retrace our steps.
+You and I were not trained in the desert, so there is no need to go into the wilderness but to that baptismal font where we first encountered Jesus and renounced the devil.
+Just as John the Baptist called the people back into the desert to prepare for the coming of the Messiah, the Church also calls all her children this season to a sober reflection and repentance in preparation for the commemoration of the birth of Christ.
+The advent season is an opportunity for us once again to be renewed in Christ Jesus, to renew our baptismal promises because in so many ways we have contaminated our baptismal consecration, hence the need to go back to the baptismal font to be renewed in preparation for the celebration of Christmas and the second coming of Jesus Christ.

-Even though the advent season is a celebration of hope, waiting for God to fulfil what he promised, St. Peter however warns in our second reading to do our best to remain spotless.
+Even though the advent season is a celebration of hope, waiting for God to fulfill what he promised, St. Peter, however, warns in our second reading to do our best to remain spotless.
 He says, So then, my friends, while you are waiting, do your best to live lives without spot or stain so that he will find you at peace.